Last modified on August 2022

 Depending upon the severity, further tests are recommended:

 The difference between piles and fistula and fissure is that a fissure is the tearing of the anus lining whereas a fistula is an abnormal connection between the anus and the skin.
-This brings us to a clear understanding of the difference between Piles and Fistula and Fissure.
 Now we shall look at the methods of treatment for fissure.

 In this procedure, the internal sphincter is divided away from the fissure.
 LIS has a high success rate and should be limited to the length of the fissure to avoid incontinence.